Bridget Jones Actress Tweets About Losing A Role After Refusing To

-Jessica Hynes is best known for her roles in W1A, The Royle Family, and Spaced (which she co-created and co-wrote with Simon Pegg).
-She's also known for portraying Magda in Bridget Jones' Diary 2.
+Jessica Hynes is a British actress best known for portraying Magda in Bridget Jones' Diary 2.
 She posted on Twitter that she once lost a role because she refused to screen test for him wearing a bikini.
 She alleges this occurred when she was 19.
 "I'm sure there are many more..." she replied in a follow-up tweet.
 The tweets have since been deleted.

 Advertisement

 In response to the allegations, Weinstein told the New York Times that he is taking a leave of absence from his film company.
-"I came of age in the 60’s and 70’s, when all the rules about behaviour and workplaces were different.
-That was the culture then...I appreciate the way I’ve behaved with colleagues in the past has caused a lot of pain, and I sincerely apologise for it," he writes, adding that he will seek therapy.
+"I came of age in the 60’s and 70’s, when all the rules about behavior and workplaces were different.
+That was the culture then...I appreciate the way I’ve behaved with colleagues in the past has caused a lot of pain, and I sincerely apologize for it," he writes, also adding that he will seek therapy.

 Read These Stories Next: